MCL Tear Treatment in Herculaneum, MO

 Diagnosing an MCL Tear in Herculaneum, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to confirm the extent of the injury.
-At Axes Physical Therapy, we offer free injury screenings in Herculaneum, MO.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to confirm the extent of the injury.
+At Axes Physical Therapy, we have free injury evaluations in Herculaneum, MO.
 With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in Herculaneum, MO for MCL Tears